Neanderthal behaviour: Competition

 Competition from large Ice Age predators was rather high.
-Cave lions likely targeted horses, large deer, and wild cattle; and European leopards primarily reindeer and roe deer; which overlapped with Neanderthal diet.
-To defend a kill against such ferocious predators, Neanderthals may have engaged in a group display of yelling, arm waving, or stone throwing; or quickly gathered meat and abandoned the kill.
+Cave lions likely targeted horses, large deer, and wild cattle; and European leopards reindeer and roe deer primarily, which overlapped with the Neanderthal diet.
+To defend a kill against such ferocious predators, Neanderthals may have engaged in a group display of yelling, arm waving, or stone throwing, or quickly gathered meat and abandoned the kill.
 At Grotte de Spy, Belgium, the remains of wolves, cave lions, and cave bears indicate Neanderthals hunted their competitors to some extent.

 Neanderthals and cave hyenas may have exemplified niche differentiation, and actively avoided competing with each other.
-Although they both mainly targeted the same groups of creatures—deer, horses, and cattle—Neanderthals mainly hunted the former and cave hyenas the latter two.
+Although they both primarily targeted the same groups of creatures—deer, horses, and cattle—Neanderthals mainly hunted deer, while cave hyenas hunted the latter two.
 Animal remains from Neanderthal caves similarly indicate they preferred to hunt prime individuals, whereas cave hyenas hunted weaker or younger prey.
 Nonetheless, there is evidence that cave hyenas stole food and leftovers from Neanderthal campsites and scavenged on dead Neanderthal bodies.
 At Payre, France, the Neanderthals may have partitioned resources with wolves.

-Neanderthals also suffered extensively because of their competitors.
+Neanderthals also suffered extensively at the hands of their competitors.
 A 2016 study looking at 124 Neanderthal specimens argued that high trauma rates were instead caused by animal attacks, and found that about 36% of the sample were victims of bear attacks, 21% big cat attacks, and 17% wolf attacks (totalling 92 positive cases, 74%).
-There were no cases of hyena attacks, although hyenas still nonetheless probably attacked Neanderthals, at least opportunistically.
+There were no cases of hyena attacks, although hyenas still probably attacked Neanderthals, at least opportunistically.